pmq20/node-packer/node/doc/api/stream.md

 consumed.
 The first argument passed to the `callback` must be an `Error` object if an error occurred while processing the input or `null` otherwise.
-If a second argument is passed to the `callback`, it will be forwarded on to the `readable.push()` method.
+If a second argument is passed to the `callback`, it will be forwarded on to the `transform.push()` method.
 In other words, the following are equivalent:

 ```js
 transform.prototype._transform = function(data, encoding, callback) {